golang-leipzig/golang-leipzig.github.io/content/posts/meetup-49-wrapup.md

-* LLM use case snapshot: documentation navigation (using an LLM feels like using SO in the 2010s), writing 5-10 lines functions, writing narrow types, e.g. a helper to fill a type with random values; build tool scripts adjustments; emacs has [gptel](https://github.com/karthink/gptel), a workflow that takes a URL and summarizes the content directly in emacs is easy; also great tool use in elisp or beyond; LLM as brainstorming/research tool
+* LLM use case snapshot: documentation navigation (using an LLM feels like using SO in the 2010s), writing 5-10 lines functions, writing narrow types, e.g. a helper to fill a type with random values; build tool scripts adjustments; emacs has [gptel](https://github.com/karthink/gptel) (example [RAGmacs](https://www.youtube.com/watch?v=JHXG225oP8E)), a workflow that takes a URL and summarizes the content directly in emacs is easy; also great tool use in elisp or beyond; LLM as brainstorming/research tool
 * [Waterfall style systems building](https://www.umsl.edu/~hugheyd/is6840/waterfall.html) seems to be hard to follow these days (a grand plan seldom survives contact with reality), [preferring throwaway code over design